SherG/cool-iron/blog/chatgpt-google-code-red.md

 And how likely is it that people will suddenly want text only and lose their interest in browsing video, audio, and images?

-And the point isn't that ChatGPT should be more like Google.
+The point isn't that ChatGPT should be more like Google.
 It's to underscore the fact that both products serve different purposes, although there is overlap, as in providing encyclopedia-style facts.

 <a href="https://research.google/people/107923/" target="blank">Zoubin Ghahramani</a>, leader of <a href="https://research.google/teams/brain/" target="blank">Google Brain</a>, put it well when he told the _Times_ last month:

 <div style="padding-left: 2.5em;"><p>A cool demo of a conversational system that people can interact with over a few rounds, and it feels mind-blowing?
 That is a good step, but it is not the thing that will really transform society.
 It is not something that people can use reliably on a daily basis.</p></div>

-Based on anonymous sources, invisible documents and secret recordings, the _Times_ story is entertaining.
+Based on anonymous sources, invisible documents and secret recordings, the _Times_ story seems speculative.
 It's a bit surprising to see some SEOs (search engine optimization professionals) talking up the 'threat' in social media.

 For fun, we asked Assistant over at ChatGPT what it thinks.
-We'll give the robot the last word.
+Let's give the robot the last word.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/e_sharpen/v1672429135/SignalFox/chatgpt-code-red_u3i0vk.png" />